Lesson video

 In at least one direction, all parallel cross sections must be congruent to each other.

-For question number three, b is correct because the cross sections are all of the following: polygons, parallel to each other, and congruent.
+For question number three, B is correct, because the cross sections are all of the following: polygons parallel to each other and congruent.

 Now we know what defines a prism, let's put some names to different types of prisms.
 Well, how?
-We take the face or cross section that is uniform throughout the entire prism and look at its shape and properties.
+We take the face or cross-section that is uniform throughout the entire prism and look at its shape and properties.

-This one is a quadrilateral.
+This one is a quadrilateral, specifically it is a trapezium.

-Therefore we can call it either a quadrilateral prism or a trapezium-based prism.
+Therefore, we can call it either a quadrilateral prism or a trapezium-based prism.

-For example, square-based prism, this is a regular quadrilateral.
+This is a regular quadrilateral.

 Rectangular prism and parallelogram-based prism.

-This is also true for other types of polygons such as the regular hexagonal prism and the hexagonal prism or irregular hexagonal prism.
+This is also true for other types of polygons, such as the regular hexagonal prism and the hexagonal prism or irregular hexagonal prism.

 Okay, quick check.